Timothy C. Hain, MD • Page last modified: July 6, 2022

-We are not talking about chronic vertigo -- As Clark pointed out (2001), "The patient with chronic dizziness should never be labeled with psychogenic dizziness.
+We want to be clear that we are not just discussing undiagnosed chronic vertigo -- While some patients with chronic vertigo may have psychological problems (who wouldn't ?), a lack of a diagnosis does not mean that the diagnosis is that it is "in their head".
+As Clark pointed out (2001), "The patient with chronic dizziness should never be labeled with psychogenic dizziness.
 Chronic does not mean psychogenic.
 Chronic means that health care has been unsuccessful" .

 It should be realized that psychological testing (unlike MRI scans, or even clinical examinations by neurologists) cannot diagnose "organic" disorders of the brain or neurochemistry.
 Questionnaires are subjective -- people can say whatever they please, irregardless of the state of their brain.
 Accordingly, in our opinion at least, these sorts of tests are not "diagnostic" of a disease, but rather are "descriptive" of a particular mental state, subscribed to at the time that the questionnaire was administered.

 In our opinion, shared by Savastino et al (2007), the most likely explanation for these sorts of lists are reactive psychological disturbances, rather than primary psychiatric problems.
 This differs modestly from the conclusions of Staab et al (2003), a psychiatrist, who in considering a study of 132 undiagnosed or "psychogenic" patients, concluded that there were three groups of roughly equal size -- reactive psychiatric disturbances, primary psychiatric disturbances, and a mixture of both.
 We suspect that the difference in opinion has to do with sampling bias, and a tendency to diagnose what one knows best.